 It all starts with the consultation, which is one area where other salons are often lacking.
 Instead of simply sitting down in the chair, telling the stylist what you want, and getting it, the stylists at RedBloom Salon are there to make sure you get the perfect style.

 “We call it the RedBloom Consultation.
 We guarantee that during the consultation, you’re going to plan out all your desires, but what sets us apart is that we give a price quote.
 We also tell the guest what their scalp and their hair type is.”

-Jodi continues by saying, “We let them know how long maintenance gonna be.
-So, if I came in and I sat in the stylist’s chair and said, ‘Hey, I wanna have short hair,’ and that stylist said, ‘Yeah, great,’ but I wasn’t prepared to come back every three weeks to have it redone or touched up, it’s gonna look bad after four weeks.”
+Jodi continues by saying, “We let them know how long maintenance going to be.
+So, if I came in and I sat in the stylist’s chair and said, ‘Hey, I wanna have short hair,’ and that stylist said, ‘Yeah, great,’ but I wasn’t prepared to come back every three weeks to have it redone or touched up, it’s going to look bad after four weeks.”